Most recently updated on May 11, 2023

 Tullahassee is one of the few to survive, although it’s barely hanging on.

-Of the town’s 110 residents, about 63 percent are African-American.
+About 63 percent of the town’s residents are African-American.
 The average age is 49, above the state average of 36.
-The median household income is $20,000 a year, about a third of the state average of $59,000.
+The median household income is $20,000 a year, less than half of the state average of $52,000.
 The poverty rate is listed at 27 percent.

 Out of Tullahassee we continue south on Highway 351.